philkim72/DeepShack/scraper_service/README.md

 }
 ```

 * *triggerSMS*: This topic is subscribed by the Outbound SMS Service.
-It will contain two variables *phone_number* which contains the user's phon number and *body* which contains a status message for transmission back to the user in real-time.
+It will contain two variables *phone_number* which contains the user's phone number and *body* which contains a status message for transmission back to the user in real-time.

 ```
 {